jongtao/hp-minehunt/README.md

 * b: down-left
 * n: down-right

-Use the escape key to quit at any time.
+or simply use your number-pad if you have one.
+Use the escape key or 'q' to quit at any time.

 Navigate across a minefield to safety!
 Your minesweeping instincts will tell you how many mines are "Near" you, which includes all the cardinal and ordinal